 - January – Festival Trials Day – the main races on the big trials day includes The Paddy Power Chase and The Cleeve Hurdle.
 The New Course is used for this meeting.

-- March – The Festival over four days in March is the main event – stand-out races include the Grade 1 trio of The Gold Cup, The Champion and The Champion Chase.
+- March – The Festival over four days in March is the main event – stand-out races include the Grade 1 trio of The Gold Cup, The Champion and The Champion Chase, as well as a host of top novices hurdle races.

 - April – The April Meeting.